algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 The `bnz` instruction opcode 0x40 is followed by two immediate data bytes which are a high byte first and low byte second which together form a 16 bit offset which the instruction may branch to.
 For a bnz instruction at `pc`, if the last element of the stack is not zero then branch to instruction at `pc + 3 + N`, else proceed to next instruction at `pc + 3`.
 Branch targets must be well aligned instructions. (e.g. Branching to the second byte of a 2 byte op will be rejected.)
 Branch offsets are currently limited to forward branches only, 0-0x7fff.
 A future expansion might make this a signed 16 bit integer allowing for backward branches and looping.

+At version 2 it became allowed to branch to the end of the program exactly after the last instruction, removing the need for a last instruction or no-op as a branch target at the end.
+Branching beyond that may still fail the program.

 ## pop

 - Opcode: 0x48